by Natalie Winter

 I have just occasionally heard it claimed that, because of the Principle of Duality, it is appropriate to study and practice Left-Hand as well as Right-Hand uses of Magic.
 This is simply not so, is directly in conflict with both the Law of Witchcraft and the Law of Karma, and anyone making such an assertion does not deserve to be called a Pagan.

-Footnote 2: Note: I should stress that the meanings of the terms left-hand and right-hand used here are not the same as the meanings that those terms have in the Tantric and Dharmic traditions, and this has sometimes caused confusion.
-In the context of my own Path, the problem is largely a linguistic one: in the Romanes language, the term tatcho drom (right-hand path) has the same ambiguity as the word "right" in English does, in that tatcho can mean "right" as in "right hand" or "right" as in "correct"; but worse, bango drom (left-hand path) has exactly the same ambiguity because in Romanes, bango can mean either "left" or "wrong" -- so arguably, the Romanes terms have nothing to do with "handedness", merely with right and wrong.
+Footnote 2: Note: I should stress that the meanings of the terms left-hand and right-hand used here are not the same as the meanings that those terms have in the Tantric tradition especially, and this has sometimes caused confusion.
+In the context of my own Path, the problem is largely a linguistic one: in the Romanes language, the term tacho drom (right-hand path) has the same ambiguity as the word "right" in English does, in that tatcho can mean "right" as in "right hand" or "right" as in "correct"; but worse, bango drom (left-hand path) has exactly the same ambiguity because in Romanes, bango can mean either "left" (as in left-handed; in Romani culture left-handedness is (as in many other cultures)seen as "abnormal" and possibly sinister) or "wrong" -- so arguably, the Romanes terms have nothing to do with "handedness", merely with right and wrong.
 Since there has historically been a great deal of Romani influence on Western Paganism (for instance the entire practice of Handfasting as well as specific rituals such as jumping the broomstick and tying the wrists all came into Western Paganism from Romani culture), it seems likely that the peculiarities of my native language are the source of this usage, which is practically universal amongst Western Pagans.

 Paganism and Sex